Ventolin HFA aerosolPronunciation

 If OVERDOSE is suspected:

 Store Ventolin HFA aerosol upright between 59 and 77 degrees F (15 and 25 degrees C).
+If your inhaler comes in a foil pouch, store in the foil pouch until ready for use.
 Do not freeze.
 Contents are under pressure.
 Do not puncture.
 Do not use or store near heat or open flame.
 Do not expose the container to extreme heat (temperatures above 120 degrees F [48 degrees C]) or cold.
 The container may burst.
 Store the inhaler with the mouthpiece down.
 Do not use after the expiration date on the container or box.
 Keep Ventolin HFA aerosol out of the reach of children and away from pets.

 - If you have any questions about Ventolin HFA aerosol, please talk with your doctor, pharmacist, or other health care provider.